EMSL-Computing-and-Data-Operations/science-central-documentation/docs/howto_guides/create_account.md

 # Getting started with Science Central™

-If you are a new participant or user and have never used EMSL system, please follow the steps below to create an account through EMSL's Science Central™.
+If you are a new participant or user and have never used Environmental Molecular Sciences Laboratory (EMSL) system, please follow the steps below to create an account through EMSL's Science Central™.

-## Steps to create account.
+## Steps to create account

 1. Go to [Science Central](https://sc.emsl.pnnl.gov/) and click on "Create Account" button on top right corner of the screen.